Uterine Fibroid Specialist in Orange Park & Middleburg, FL

 Fibroids are an extremely common female condition, and are said to affect up to 80% of all women by age 50, though not every individual will present symptoms of fibroids.
 Many women that do experience difficulties with fibroids will begin to notice symptoms as their benign tumors gradually grow larger over time.
 This growth is likely to continue, along with worsening symptoms, if the woman’s fibroids remain untreated.

 The highly trained OBGYNs at Dr. Hyler & Associates have extensive experience diagnosing and treating patients throughout the Jacksonville area for uterine fibroids.
-Call (904) 264-1628 to request an appointment at our OBGYN office in Orange Park or Middleburg, FL today!
+Call (904) 264-1628 to request an appointment at our OBGYN clinic in Orange Park or Middleburg, FL today!

 What Causes Fibroids?